frederic-perez/Cardiac-electrophysiology/glossary.md

 __12 derivations__ _n_ A derivation is the process of getting something from something else.
 The process of getting or collecting things or information. _A standard ECG uses 12 derivations to examine the heart’s electrical potentials from 12 different viewpoints._
 __ablate__ _v_ [:scroll: Latin ablātus, past participle of auferre _to carry away_ =ab- _ab-_ + lātus, past participle of ferre _to bear_] To remove or destroy the function of (a body organ or tissue).
 __ablation__ _n_ The act or process of ablating.
+__activation mapping__ _n_ The process of recording and displaying the timing and pattern of electrical activation as it spreads through the heart tissue during a cardiac cycle.
 __adhesion__ _n_ [:scroll: From adhere, from French adhérer, from Latin adhaerēre, _to stick to_ : ad-, _ad-_ + haerēre, _to stick_] [[Wikipedia]](https://en.wikipedia.org/wiki/Adhesion_(medicine)) _Firm apical adherences did not allow to reach the isthmus in the second epicardial mapping._ _Pericardial adhesions._
 __adipocyte__ _n_ /ˈædɪpəʊˌsaɪt/ A fat cell that accumulates and stores fats.
 __akinesis__ _n_ (akinesia) [:scroll: Greek akinēsiā : a-, _without_; see a-1 + kīnēsis, _motion_] Motionlessness attributable to a temporary paralysis.